Workshops & Seminars

 TAPS Graduate Workshop

-The TAPS Graduate Workshop brings together faculty and graduate students from across the university whose research involves theater and/or performance.
-The workshop seeks to provide a forum for work in theater and performance studies that spans a variety of disciplines across the Humanities and Social Sciences, including anthropology, cinema and media studies, East Asian languages and cultures, English, Germanic studies, history, music, romance languages and literatures, and Slavic languages.
-In addition, the workshop seeks to nurture productive reflection on the longstanding divide between the theories and practices of performance.
-In any given quarter, the workshop serves as a forum for graduate student dissertation chapters in progress, artists who are presenting work in progress, and professors from UChicago and beyond presenting current research.
+The TAPS Graduate Workshop brings together faculty and graduate students from across the university whose research involves performance.
+We seek to provide a forum for work that spans a variety of disciplines across the humanities and social sciences, including anthropology, cinema and media studies, East Asian languages and cultures, English, comparative literature, Germanic studies, history, music, romance languages and literatures, and more.
+In addition, the workshop seeks to put pressure on the long-standing divide between the theories and practices of performance.
+In any given quarter, the workshop serves as a forum for research across institutions and borders, for graduate student theses/dissertation chapters in progress, and for inquiry into pedagogical form.

 Movement Theory Reading Group